Our Rating: 9.0/10

 From my point of view, the Omega feels very well built.
 I can’t speak specifially to how long it will last because I’ve only had a couple of weeks with the chair.
 But I’m assuming you’ll get your money’s worth out of it as long as you meet the chair’s height and weight requirements, or are even a little over them.

-Five Different Color Schemes to Choose From
+Multiple Color Schemes, Upholsteries, and Styles to Choose From

 Stealth (Black w/Red Stitching & Gold/White Logos)